Generalizations and properties of the principal eigenvalue of elliptic operators in unbounded domains: Definitions and main results

 We conclude by investigating the continuity of $\l$ with respect to the coefficients, as well as its behavior as the size of the zero and the second order coefficients blows up or the ellipticity degenerates. \\

-Let us point out that most of the results concerning $\l$ and $\l''$ presented in this paper still hold if $\O$ is not connected.
+Let us point out that some of the results concerning $\l$ and $\l''$ still hold if $\O$ is not connected.
 This is seen by noticing that $\l(-L,\O)$ and $\l''(-L,\O)$ coincide with the infimum of the $\l$ and $\l''$ in the connected components of $\O$.
-Exceptions are: the results about the existence of eigenfunctions, such as \thm{spettro}, the implication MP$\,\Rightarrow\l>0$ in Proposition \ref{pro:c<0} part (i) (unless $\O$ has a finite number of connected components) and the results involving $\l'$.
-Note that the latter is equal to the supremum of the $\l'$ in the connected components of $\O$.
+Exceptions are: the results about the existence of eigenfunctions, such as \thm{spettro}, the implication MP$\,\Rightarrow\l>0$ in Proposition \ref{pro:c<0} part (i) (unless $\O$ has a finite number of connected components).
+Note that $\l'$ is equal to the supremum of the $\l'$ in the connected components of $\O$.
 We further remark that, if $\O$ is connected, the definition \eq{l1} of $\l$ does not change if one replaces $\phi>0$ with $\phi\geq0$, $\phi\not\equiv0$.
 This is no longer true if $\O$ is not connected.

+As was already mentioned above, most of the results of this paper can be extended to the case of linear elliptic equations on noncompact manifolds.
+There are only few points, such as condition \eq{ABC3}, where the volume growth of balls and other properties of $\R^N$ are used and need to be adapted to this more general setting.